open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 not from OCI registries.
 Therefore the helm charts can be embedded in the component archive in three different ways.

 Reference a Helm Chart from:

 1. a public Helm Chart repository
 2. local `*.tgz` file
-3. local folder which containing Helm Chart files
+3. local folder containing a Helm Chart file

-To demonstrate No. 2+3 we first we need to download and unpack the Helm Chart for `podinfo`.
-In a real application, this would be your own Helm Charts.
+To demonstrate No. 2. and 3. we first need to download and unpack the Helm Chart for `podinfo`.
+In a real application, this would be your own Helm Chart.

-This can easily be achieved with the helm CLI:
+This can easily be achieved with the Helm CLI:

 ```shell
 helm repo add <repo-name> <helm-chart-repo-url>
 helm pull --destination <target-dir> <repo-name/chart-name>
 ```

-`podinfo` example:
+For the `podinfo` example:

 ```shell
 helm repo add podinfo https://stefanprodan.github.io/podinfo
 helm pull --destination . podinfo/podinfo
 ```

-The helm chart is then stored in the current working directory as `podinfo-6.6.0.tgz` and can be referenced as path from there in the `component-constructor.yaml` file (see below).
+The Helm chart is then stored in the current working directory as `podinfo-6.6.0.tgz` and can be referenced as path from there in the `component-constructor.yaml` file (see below).

-Unpack `podinfo-6.6.0.tgz` to simulate the process as if this helm chart is our own and is not downloaded from a public repository.
+Unpack `podinfo-6.6.0.tgz` to simulate the process as if this helm chart is our own and is not downloaded from a public repository:

 ```shell
 tar -czf podinfo-6.6.0.tgz podinfo
 ```

 ### Input Specification

-The corresponding input file for building the component version ([`component-constructor.yaml`](https://github.com/stb1337/ocm-hello-world-v1/blob/main/component-constructor.yaml)) will then look like this:
+The corresponding input file for building the component version ([`component-constructor.yaml`](https://github.com/stb1337/ocm-hello-world-v1/blob/main/component-constructor.yaml)) looks like:

 ```yaml
 components: